iCliniq Logo

 Introduction:

 Osteoporosis is identified symptomatically in many people only when they have fractures.
-In osteoporosis, bones become fragile, giving rise to fragility fractures that are generally seen in a population above the age group of 50.
+In osteoporosis, bones become fragile, giving rise to fragility fractures that are generally seen in a population above the age group of 50 years.
 Along with decreased bone mineralization rate, incidents of falls in the elderly contribute to the fragility of fractures.
 An essential fracture risk assessment is an assessment of falls in the elderly population.
 Detection of osteoporosis happens only at a much later stage when the bone starts to break, causing severe debilitating pain, hence involving the elderly age group.
-This can affect their ability to walk, cause postural deformities, reduce their daily activities and interfere with the patient’s quality of life.
+This can affect their ability to walk, cause postural deformities, reduce their daily activities, and interfere with the patient’s quality of life.

 Who Is at a Greater Risk of Developing Osteoporosis?

-Women are four times more likely to develop osteoporosis when compared to men.
-They develop osteoporosis at a much-advanced age, sometimes after they attain menopause.
+Women are four times more likely to develop osteoporosis as compared to men.
+They develop osteoporosis at a much-advanced age after they attain menopause.
 White and Asian women are more likely to develop osteoporosis compared to the black population.
 Women should take additional care of their bones as they might experience increased bone loss for ten years after menopause.
 Even though women are at a greater risk of developing this disease, men should also take care and avoid all the risk factors leading to osteoporosis, as they cannot be completely risk-free of this disease.

 Unfortunately, no specific cause leads to osteoporosis, but many listed risk factors exist.

-• Elderly patients with smaller bone frames compared to those who are fat with a broader bone frame are at much higher risk of osteoporotic fractures as they have an amount of bone that can quickly be resorbed.
+• Bone Frame: Elderly patients with smaller bone frames compared to those who are fat with a broader bone frame are at much higher risk of osteoporotic fractures as they have an amount of bone that can quickly be resorbed.

 What Are the Symptoms of Osteoporosis in Older Adults?